https://bristoworalhistory.org/ohms/viewer.php?cachefile=OHP-2021-21_Mary_Jane_Trigalet.xml#segment0

 JT: Oh it was all lingerie, okay.

-JT: Oh okay, and so--how many of the, back to the beginning of this where they
+JT: Oh okay, and so--how many of the, back to the beginning of this where they cut the material

 MT: Mhm